Nisean horse: History

 The Nisean horse was first mentioned in great detail by A.T.
 Olmstead, in his History of the Persian Empire.
 Pure white Niseans were the horses of kings and, in myth, gods.
 Cyrus the Great was so distraught, when one of his stallions was drowned while crossing a river, he had the river where the horse was drowned drained.
 He did not believe that anything could kill a horse so beautiful.

 Olmstead also wrote that the Assyrians started their spring campaigns, by attacking the Medes for their horses.
 The Medes were the breeders of the first Nisean horses.

 The Romans had their first encounter with the Nisean and the Parthian cataphract at the Battle of Carrhae (53 BC) when General Crassus went up against the great Parthian General Surena.
 After Crassus fell to the Parthians, his head and standards were presented to Orodes II.
-In 36 BC, Mark Antony avenged Crassus's death by ravaging the region of Media Atropatene with 16 legions.
+In 36 BC, Mark Antony avenged Crassus's death by launching a campaign against Media Atropatene with 16 legions.
 At his disposal were 100,000 infantry and 10,000 cavalry, drawn from as far away as Gaul and Spain.
 Of these, 30,000 were Roman Legionnaires.
 When the Parthians would not give him the battle he wanted, he ravaged Armenia, and brought back the Armenian King Artavasdes to Egypt.
 Among the prized possessions taken were the first Nisean horses in Rome.
 When Antony died, these horses fell into the hands of Augustus.
 According to Michael Decker in the Oxford Dictionary of Late Antiquity, Nisaean horses were the most famous Iranian breed.

-Elwyn Hartley Edwards also added it is possible that the Arabs also had influence in the breeding of legendary Nisean horses, since geographically the breed theoretically was bred in western Iran of Medes.
-Edwards further remarked the possibility that the Nisean were also infused with Arabian horse breed.